arthur7373/linux-training/level3/3-1-IPtables.md

 #### Firewalld

 **firewalld** is a zone-based firewall.

+Each zone contains several actions, based on set of defined rules.
+Rules are applied against incoming/outgoing packets.

-A zone is associated with at least one network interface.
+Zone is associated with at least one network interface.
-Actions are based on set of defined rules applied against incoming/outgoing packets.

 Firewalld Basic Operation is available at: